ManueGE/MGEStyles/README.md

 ![](https://github.com/ManueGE/MGEStyles/blob/master/readme_imgs/mgestyles_manually.png?raw=true)

 #### By Code:
 `MGEStyles` provides a category which allow apply a style to any `UIResponder`.
-If you want to apply the "LabelTitleStyle" to a label, you can do it by typing:
+If you want to apply the **LabelTitleStyle** to a label, you can do it by typing:

 ````
-[mge_applyRegisteredStyleWithKey:key];
+[label mge_applyRegisteredStyleWithKey:key];
 ````

 You can also apply a no registered style: